Georgia Child Support Laws: Retroactive Child Support Explained

 Sometimes, an unwed father provides substantial support to his child from the date of conception, both emotional and financial.

 In any of the previous referenced scenarios, the father may ultimately be forced to respond to the mother’s decision to request a court order requiring the father to pay a fixed amount of monthly child support.
 Fathers in this predicament will oftentimes ask whether or not they will be required to pay “back child support” or “retroactive child support.”
+These child support payments are also known as “arrears”.
+We dive further into Georgia child support arrears laws below.

 Does Georgia Have Retroactive Child Support?